Nintendo, Sony, And Microsoft Agree To Start Disclosing Digital Loot Box Odds

 People have spent thousands of dollars buying loot boxes, either through trying to get that special, much sought-after piece of equipment, or because it becomes an addiction.

-One gamer said via The Verge that she had to ask the developers of Path of Exile to disable her ability to buy loot boxes within the game, as she was spending upwards of $400 at a time.
+One gamer said, via The Verge, that she had to ask the developers of Path of Exile to disable her ability to buy loot boxes within the game.
+She was reportedly spending upwards of $400 at a time.
 Another Reddit user said he’d spent $10,000 on loot boxes.

-That’s gotten the notice of lawmakers, who equate the transactions to a form of legalized gambling, according to a 2018 New York Times report.
+This trend has gotten the notice of lawmakers, who equate the transactions to a form of legalized gambling, according to a 2018 report from The New York Times.
 And what’s more, children play video games, meaning that young players who don’t fully understand the value of money are using their parents’ credit cards to risk money on in-game loot that they may not get.

-In fact, Missouri Senator Josh Hawley introduced a bill in May that would prohibit the sale of loot boxes to minors under the age of 18, and make it illegal for games marketed to children to include pay-to-win microtransactions, according to a companion report in The Verge.
+In fact, Missouri Senator Josh Hawley introduced a bill in May that would prohibit the sale of loot boxes to minors under the age of 18.
+The bill would also make it illegal for games marketed to children to include pay-to-win microtransactions, according to a companion report from The Verge.

 Self-Regulating

 Kotaku writer Ethan Gach says that, by agreeing to disclose the odds on loot boxes, the video-game industry is engaging in a form of self-regulation when it comes to loot boxes.
-Already several developers have internal loot-box controls built into their games.
-Some of those controls include labels that indicate if a game has in-game purchases, and parental controls that limit how much (if any) money children can spend on in-game purchases.
+Several developers have already implemented internal loot-box controls in their games.
+Some of those controls include labels that indicate if a game has in-game purchases, and other controls limit the amount of money that children can spend on those purchases.

 A Sony spokesperson, meanwhile, says that publishing in-game loot box odds “will help them [players] make informed decisions about in-game purchasing.”